noahpierau/articles/decred-messaging-proposal.md

 I aim to change as little of the existing website as possible, only on the homepage and in other strategic places such as link previews and social media descriptions.

-I will produce the new copy for free.
+I will co-create the new copy with the community.
+For free.
 The only costs go into implementation, to be done in collaboration with existing contractors such as @jholdstock.

-As decred.org is in 12 languages, this new copy would have to be translated 11 times.
-I accept the estimate of $100 for each translation by Richard Red.
+As decred.org has 12 languages, this new copy would have to be translated 11 times.
+I used the estimate of $100 for each translation by Richard Red.

 ## Costs